 Key Stage 3

-At Key Stage 3 many students arrive with limited knowledge or experience of Computing.
+At KS3 many students arrive with limited knowledge or experience of Computing.
 Starting with the exploration of the devices and systems that dominate their world, students quickly gain a knowledge of how these devices work and what components make them up.

 Key Stage 4